Kong/docs.konghq.com/app/deck/remove-test/1.11.x/installation.md

 ---

 decK is entirely written in Go.
-The build process builds a single static binary, which makes it easy and convenient to install decK. test 1.11
+The build process builds a single static binary, which makes it easy and convenient to install decK.

 ## Prerequisites
 You have installed {{site.ce_product_name}} >= 1.x or